-Two of Professor Roberts's articles have been selected by the Academic Advisory Board of the Getting Scholarship into Court Project for inclusion on its "must read" list, and a third was one of four articles selected from the 2015 Call for Papers of the Southeastern Association of Law Schools (SEALS).
+Three of Professor Roberts's articles have been selected by the Academic Advisory Board of the Getting Scholarship into Court Project for inclusion on its "must read" list, and a fourth was one of four articles selected from the 2015 Call for Papers of the Southeastern Association of Law Schools (SEALS).

 Roberts has analyzed evidentiary and criminal justice issues for a variety of media outlets, and in a series of pieces on criminal justice website In Justice Today.
 Her work on prior conviction impeachment was featured on evidence podcast "Excited Utterance," and she has testified about jury exclusion on the basis of criminal records at the United States Commission on Civil Rights.